emacsway/sqlbuilder/docs/index.rst

         Builds GROUP BY clause.
 This method has interface similar to :meth:`~fields`.

-        - Adds expressions if arguments exists.
+        - Adds expressions if arguments exist.
         - Sets expressions if exists single argument of list/tuple type.
         - Gets expressions without arguments.
         - Resets expressions with ``reset=True`` keyword argument.

+        :return: copy of self if arguments exist, else current expression list.
+        :rtype: Query or ExprList

         Example of usage::